 Those words thrill our hearts and give us hope.
 What we forget is that Dr. King’s empassioned end was a dream, not a reality.
 Those final words hinge on the previous, profound – and I don’t use the following word lightly – prophectic observations that Dr. King made about our country.

 A menagerie of messy emotions ping-ponged around as I read the transcript of his entire speech.
 My heart hurt, my eyes watered and my soul ached.
-Other than the use of the word “negro,” Dr. King’s speech could have been given afresh this summer.
+Other than the use of the word “negro,” Dr. King’s speech would ring true today.

 As a black woman living in America, I share Dr. King’s dream.
 I haven’t lost hope, but my heart is hurting.
 Tonight, Dr. King’s speech reminded me that blood, sweat and tears are required when we’re fighting for something worthwhile.